A homotopy invariant of stable maps to oriented surfaces: Chessboard functions

 \section{Chessboard functions}

 In order to properly equip a singular set diagram with a so-called canonical local orientation and coorientation, we first need to introduce the concept of a chessboard function.
-Let $f\co M\to \R^n$ be a generic smooth map of a closed manifold.
-We say that a curve $\gamma$ in $\R^n$ is a \emph{generic curve} with respect to $f(\Sigma)$ if it intersects each Thom-Boardman stratum $f(\Sigma^I)$ of the singular set transversely.
+Let $f\co M\to N$ be a generic smooth map of a closed manifold $M$ of dimension $m$ to an oriented manifold $N$ of dimension $n$.
+We say that a curve $\gamma$ in $N$ is a \emph{generic curve} with respect to $f(\Sigma)$ if it intersects each Thom-Boardman stratum $f(\Sigma^I)$ of the singular set transversely.
 In particular, we have $\gamma\cap f(\Sigma)=\gamma\cap f(\Sigma^{d+1,0})$, where $d=m-n$ is the dimension of the map $f$.

-If necessary, we can further perturb the generic curve $\gamma$, so that it avoids self-intersection points of the immersed fold surface $f(A_1)$. \begin{definition} We say that a locally constant function $c: \R^n\setminus f(\Sigma) \rightarrow \Z$ (respectively, $c: \R^n\setminus f(\Sigma) \rightarrow \Z_2$) is an \emph{integral chessboard function} (respectively, a \emph{$\Z_2$-valued chessboard function}) if the values $c(\gamma(-1))$ and $c(\gamma(1))$ differ by precisely $1$ for each generic curve $\gamma\co [-1, 1]\to \R^n$ intersecting $f(\Sigma)$ at a unique point $\gamma(0)$. \end{definition}
+If necessary, we can further perturb the generic curve $\gamma$, so that it avoids self-intersection points of the immersed fold surface $f(A_1)$. \begin{definition} We say that a locally constant function $c: N\setminus f(\Sigma) \rightarrow \Z$ (respectively, $c: N\setminus f(\Sigma) \rightarrow \Z_2$) is an \emph{integral chessboard function} (respectively, a \emph{$\Z_2$-valued chessboard function}) if the values $c(\gamma(-1))$ and $c(\gamma(1))$ differ by precisely $1$ for each generic curve $\gamma\co [-1, 1]\to N$ intersecting $f(\Sigma)$ at a unique point $\gamma(0)$. \end{definition}

-We say that a singular value $y$ of a map $f$ is a \emph{simple singular value} if the fiber $f^{-1}(y)$ contains a unique critical point.
-We note that for a generic smooth map, the submanifold of $\R^n$ of simple fold values is dense in $f(\Sigma)$.
+We say that a singular value $y$ of a map $f$ is a \emph{simple singular value} if the fiber $f^{-1}(y)$ contains a unique singular point.
+We note that for a generic smooth map, the submanifold of $N$ of simple fold values is dense in $f(\Sigma)$.
 A \emph{local orientation} of $f(\Sigma)$ is an orientation of the submanifold of simple fold values.
-Similarly, a \emph{local coorientation} of $f(\Sigma)$ is a coorientation in $\R^n$ of the submanifold of simple fold values.
-We say that a local orientation of $f(\Sigma)$ agrees with the local coorientation of $f(\Sigma)$ if the local orientation of $f(\Sigma)$ followed by the local coorientation of $f(\Sigma)$ agrees with the standard orientation of $\R^n$. \begin{definition} An integral (respectively, $\Z_2$-valued) chessboard function $c$ defines a \emph{canonical local coorientation} on $f(\Sigma)$ in the direction of the region over which $c$ assumes the smaller value (respectively, the even value).
+Similarly, a \emph{local coorientation} of $f(\Sigma)$ is a coorientation in $N$ of the submanifold of simple fold values.
+We say that a local orientation of $f(\Sigma)$ agrees with the local coorientation of $f(\Sigma)$ if the local orientation of $f(\Sigma)$ followed by the local coorientation of $f(\Sigma)$ agrees with the standard orientation of $N$. \begin{definition} An integral (respectively, $\Z_2$-valued) chessboard function $c$ defines a \emph{canonical local coorientation} on $f(\Sigma)$ in the direction of the region over which $c$ assumes the smaller value (respectively, the even value).
 The local orientation that agrees with the canonical local coorientation is said to be a \emph{canonical local orientation}. \end{definition}